Ernst August Wagner: Early life and education

-Ernst Wagner, who was known as the "widow's boy" in the village, had depression and suicidal thoughts, though he was quite intelligent and did well enough at school to earn a public stipend.
-In this way, despite his poverty, he was able to study and become a teacher.
+Career

 After his qualifying exam, he worked as an auxiliary teacher at several schools in Württemberg from 1894 to 1901, though in April 1900 he was suspended for six months because of "severe nervousness and irritability".
 He then went to Switzerland for two months, where he tried to sell some of his poems to newspapers.

 In July 1901, Wagner was assigned a teaching position in Mühlhausen an der Enz, where he stayed until 1902.
 Sometime in the summer of 1901, while drunk, he sodomized an animal.
 He then became increasingly wary and suspicious that others might be aware of his deed, and began to see signs and hints that the villagers of Mühlhausen were mocking him for this act of bestiality.
 For this reason, he bought a revolver, which he always carried with him from that point on so that he could evade a potential arrest.

 That same year, Wagner began an affair with Anna Friedericke Schlecht, the daughter of a local innkeeper.
 He hated the Schlecht family, thinking that his future father-in-law despised him, and tried to avoid marrying Anna, but marriage became a foregone conclusion when she became pregnant by him and gave birth to a daughter, Klara, in the spring of 1902.

 In December 1902, Wagner's mother, to whom he felt deeply attached, died.
 He took his final examination as a teacher and was transferred to Radelstetten, a poor and isolated village.
 Although he was embittered to be ordered to such a place, it also temporarily eased his feelings of constant persecution, even though the incident of sodomy continued to haunt him.
 On December 29, 1903, he and Anna Schlecht married in Ludwigsburg, mostly due to pressure from outside, as their daughter Klara was already ten months old.
-However, he neither loved his wife nor feigned love, and while he treated her kindly, he considered her more of a servant because of her intellectual inferiority.
+However, he neither loved his wife nor feigned love, and while he treated her kindly, he considered her more of a servant, because of her intellectual inferiority.